Robert De Niro: Relationships

 De Niro married actress Diahnne Abbott in 1976.
 They have a son, Raphael, a former actor who works in New York real estate.
-De Niro also adopted Abbott's daughter Drena from a previous relationship.
+De Niro also adopted Abbott's daughter, Drena, from a previous relationship.
 He and Abbott divorced in 1988.

-Afterwards, he was in a relationship with model Toukie Smith between 1988 and 1996.
+De Niro was in a relationship with model Toukie Smith from 1988 to 1996.
 The couple has twins, son Julian and daughter Airyn, conceived by in vitro fertilization and delivered by a surrogate mother in 1995.
 Airyn came out as a trans woman in April 2025, and Robert stated that he supported her identity.

 In 1997, De Niro married actress Grace Hightower.
-Their son, Elliot, was born in 1998 and the couple split in 1999.
-The divorce was never finalized and in 2004 they renewed their vows.
-In December 2011, their daughter Helen was born via surrogate.
+Their son, Elliot, was born in 1998, and the couple split in 1999.
+A divorce was never finalized, and in 2004 they renewed their vows.
+In December 2011, their daughter, Helen, was born via surrogate.
 In 2014, he and Hightower moved into a 6,000-square-foot, five-bedroom apartment at 15 Central Park West.
 Four years later, De Niro and Hightower separated after 20 years of marriage.
 De Niro has four grandchildren: one from his daughter Drena and three from his son Raphael.
 On April 19, 2021, De Niro's lawyer argued in a virtual divorce hearing presided by a Manhattan judge that he is "working at an unsustainable pace" in order "to support Hightower and pay off all his back taxes."
 Hightower's lawyer claimed that since the pair filed for divorce in 2018, De Niro had been "unfairly decreasing" the agreed-upon payments to her.

-In April 2023, De Niro welcomed his seventh child, a daughter Gia, with his girlfriend Tiffany Chen.
-At age 79, De Niro is one of the oldest fathers on record.
+In April 2023, De Niro welcomed his seventh child, a daughter, Gia, with his girlfriend, Tiffany Chen.
+Aged 79 at the time, De Niro became one of the oldest fathers on record.

 In July 2023, it was announced that De Niro's grandson through his daughter Drena, Leandro De Niro Rodriguez, had died at age 19.
 The cause of death was determined as a combined drug intoxication involving fentanyl and cocaine.